Interest-Only Lifetime Mortgages Explained

 Why an interest-only option is useful

-With a standard lifetime mortgage, you don’t have to pay back anything until you die or move into care.
-However, the downside is that this interest can compound and you may need to use the entire property sale to cover your costs, leaving less inheritance to pass down.
+There are plenty of pros and cons with a standard lifetime mortgage.
+One of the pros is that you don’t have to pay back anything until you die or move into care.
+However, the downside is that this interest can compound, and you may need to use the entire property sale to cover your costs, leaving less inheritance to pass down.

 The benefit of an interest-only lifetime mortgage is that your interest owed won’t build up in the background if you keep up your interest payments.
 So, if there’s any surplus money left over (perhaps if your property appreciates in value), the remaining proceeds can be passed onto your family or beneficiaries.